statechannels/speedrun-statechannels/README.md

 #### ⚔️ Side Quest:

-- [ ] can `provideService` be modified to prevent continued service to deadbeat clients?
+- [ ] can `provideService` be modified to prevent continued service to clients who go offline (close their tab)?

 ### Checkpoint 5: Recover Service Provider's Earnings